 The winter storms had thrown a bank of downy soft sands up between us and the tide line as we strolled down to walk along the waters edge for a nostalgic visit to the celebrated art deco Porthminster Beach Café at the far end of the beach.

-The cafe looked so much bigger than we remembered, from visits on long passed summer days and half forgotten birthday when we’d sat in the windows looking down on to the beach to watch the families of sandcastle builders give way to young lovers strolling the waters edge as dusk fell.
+The cafe looked so much bigger than we remembered, from visits on long passed summer days and half forgotten birthday.
+Memories of evenings when we’d sat in the windows looking down on to the beach to watch the families of sandcastle builders, give way to young lovers strolling the waters edge as dusk fell.
 Today though it stood empty and locked and we turned again to pass the last beach huts to find a spot for lunch.

 A picnic view to The Island at St Ives

-Eventually we settled on an empty picnic table outside of a closed café, with a stunning view to the lighthouse across the bay watching the big waves of the open sea break with a crash of white water over the tower and the more intimate view to the houses of St Ives below the island to our left.
+Eventually we settled on an empty picnic table outside of a closed café, with a stunning view to the lighthouse across the bay.
+As we munched we could compare the big waves of the open sea as they broke over the tower with the more intimate shelter of the houses of St Ives.

 Watching the world go by Porthminster beach